Note: This review was updated on December 17, 2020 to cover the changes in Black Mesa: Definitive Edition.

 Black Mesa also makes use of the physics available in the Source engine, meaning you’ll see zombies hurling barrels at you in a realistic way, and objects in general behaving like in the real world such as boxes breaking up as a result of explosions.
-And despite this not boasting cutting edge visuals as stated earlier it’s still leagues ahead of the original Half-Life and Valve’s more recent enhanced edition too.
+And despite this not boasting cutting edge visuals as stated earlier, it’s still leagues ahead of the original Half-Life and Valve’s own enhanced edition (Half-Life: Source) too.

 The music, though, is a bit hit and miss.
 There’s some good music to accompany the action, but overall I found the music to be something of a disappointment as some of it could be in this Half-Life remake or in any other game, feeling slightly generic and ill-fitting at times.
 Some tunes heard in the game’s alien world of Xen sound like they would fit better in a fantasy game like the Elder Scrolls, for instance.
 The default music volume is also overpowering, and I had to dial it down to below fifty percent in the game’s menu.

-There’s some bad voice acting here too, as a marine making an announcement to the Black Mesa facility at some point in the game sounds like a teenage disc jockey at a party, although scientists, guards and other characters sound pretty good overall and are a match for the voices heard in the original game.
+There’s some bad voice acting here too.
+A marine making an announcement to the Black Mesa facility at some point in the game sounds like a teenage disc jockey at a party, although scientists, guards and other characters sound pretty good overall and are a match for the voices heard in the original game.